Sitecore/Sitecore-Configuration-Roles/readme.md

 ### 3. Modify Include *.config files

-Go thorough your confiugration files and annotate configuration nodes that must be presented only in certain kind of instances.
+Go through your configuration files and annotate configuration nodes that must be presented only in certain kind of instances.
 For examplem, the `Sitecore.ContentSearch.Lucene.Index.Master.config` is intended to be used only in the `authoring` environment:
 ```xml
  <configuration xmlns:role="http://www.sitecore.net/xmlconfig/role/">
     <sitecore>